-If the south is more your taste, Texas also offers free land.
+If the south is more your taste, this town in southern Texas also offers free land.

 However, while La Villa will give you land for free, you will have to pay the corresponding property taxes.

-Additionally, there is a five-year lien attached to the lot, which discourages you from selling the lot within the first five years of ownership.
+Additionally, there is a five-year lien attached to the lot, which discourages you from selling the property within the first five years of ownership.